 While RSI also measures momentum, it reflects this momentum through a different analytic approach.
 RSI can identify buying opportunities by pinpointing trade opportunities where conditions of a currency pair are either overbought or oversold.
 In situations where conditions are overbought, RSI suggests that the price may be inflated and primed to decline.

 In oversold conditions, RSI suggests that traders may have overreacted and have now created value by depressing price and demand for a currency pair.
 The functionality of RSI is evident in the GBP/USD chart below, where a dive into oversold conditions—below the purple range on the RSI graph—leads to a quick price increase for the currency pair.

-Because these momentum indicators evaluate trade opportunities through different methods, they can work well together in validating the signals each one provides, giving traders more confidence when both indicators agree on a potential buy opportunity.
+Because these momentum indicators evaluate trade opportunities through different methods, they can work well together to validate the signals each one provides, giving traders more confidence when both indicators agree on a potential buy opportunity.